Chart Color Schemes

 Kingston was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Kingston's population has high linguistic diversity, with 29.6% speaking a language other than English at home and 36.2% born overseas.
-Christianity is the predominant religion in Kingston, comprising 47.4% of its population.
-Islam is overrepresented in Kingston compared to Greater Brisbane, making up 9.1% versus 7.6%.
+Kingston's population has a high level of linguistic diversity, with 29.6% speaking a language other than English at home, and 36.2% born overseas.
+Christianity is the predominant religion in Kingston, accounting for 47.4% of its population.
+Islam is notably overrepresented, comprising 9.1%, compared to the Greater Brisbane average of 2.0%.

 Frequently Asked Questions - Diversity